-As of December 31, 2019, we had five employees, four of whom were full-time employees.
+As of December 31, 2020, we had six employees, five of whom were full-time employees.
 We believe that operational responsibilities can be handled by our current employees and independent consultants.
-We have historically used, and expect to continue to use, the services of independent consultants and contractors to perform various professional services.
+We have historically used, the services of independent consultants and contractors to perform various professional services.
 We believe that this use of third-party service providers enhances our ability to minimize general and administrative expenses.
+We intend to periodically evaluate our staffing and talent requirements and expect to add employees if that becomes a more appropriate resourcing alternative.